 “Do not be like your fathers,

-The warning here is for Zechariah’s contemporaries not to be like his pre-exilic forefathers.
+The warning here was for Zechariah’s contemporaries to not be like his preexilic forefathers.

 To whom the former prophets preached, saying,

-The “former prophets” here are the pre-exilic prophets who warned of impending exile to Babylon.
-Isaiah, Jeremiah, Ezekiel, and Habakkuk all warned their predecessors of the possibility of deportation.
+The “former prophets” here were the preexilic prophets who warned of impending exile to Babylon.
+Isaiah, Jeremiah, Ezekiel, and Habakkuk had all warned the earlier, unrepentant nation of Israel of the possibility of deportation.
 The reason God disciplines His people is that they reject His explicit message to them in His Word.

 ‘Thus says the Lord of hosts: “Turn now from your evil ways and your evil deeds.” ’